dimakura/deep_learning/gcloud/README.md

 Below are few example of using `google-cloud` script.

-To create instance use `create` operation:
+To create instance use `create` command:

 ```sh
 google-cloud create instance-name --cpu 4 --ram 16 --gpu 1 --storage 100